libstout/libstout/README.md

 We'll assume you've got a distribution of gmock and have already built a static archive called libgmock.a (see gmock's README to learn how).
-We'll also assume the Boost and glog headers can be found via the include paths and libglog.* can be found via the library search paths.
+We'll also assume the Boost, glog, and protobuf headers can be found via the include paths and libglog.* can be found via the library search paths.
 You can then build the tests via:

        $ g++ -I${STOUT}/include -I$(GMOCK)/gtest/include -I$(GMOCK)/include \
          ${STOUT}/tests/tests.cpp libgmock.a -lglog -o tests